Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

-\paragraph{Low-Rank Approximation} The low-rank approximation (LRA) for the precision matrix has been proposed by \cite{salinas2019high} and \cite{marz2022multi} in the context of high-dimensional Gaussian processes and distributional gradient boosted trees.
-The LRA is defined as where $\mat{A} = \operatorname{diag}(a_1, ..., a_D)$ and $\mat{V}$ is a $D \times R$ matrix of rank $R$.
-The advantage of the LRA is that the dimensions of the parameters $\mat{A}$ and $\mat{V}$ scale linearly with the dimension $D$, however, the partial derivatives of the multivariate Gaussian and $t$-distribution with respect to the coordinates of $\mat{A}$ and $\mat{V}$ require inversion of the precision matrix.
+\cite{muschinski2022cholesky} parametrize the normal distribution in terms of~$\mat{A}^{-1}$ and \cite{kock2023truly} choose~$\mat{A}$. \review{Additionally the modified Cholesky-decomposition (MCD) can be used: } For the CD to yield a positive definite matrix, we require the diagonal of $\mat{A}$ to be positive, which can be enforced by employing a log-link function.
+The lower diagonal of $\mat{A}$ is unconstrained. \review{The same holds for the MCD, where $\mat{D}$ is a diagonal matrix with positive entries and $\mat{L}$ is a unit lower triangular matrix with ones on the diagonal.
+Note that~$\mat{A}^{-1} = \mat{D}^{-1/2}\mat{L}$.} The low-rank approximation (LRA) is defined as where $\mat{A} = \operatorname{diag}(a_1, ..., a_D)$ and $\mat{V}$ is a $D \times R$ matrix of rank $R$.
+The advantage of the LRA is that the dimensions of the parameters $\mat{A}$ and $\mat{V}$ scale linearly with the dimension $D$.
+However, the partial derivatives of the multivariate Gaussian and $t$-distribution with respect to the coordinates of $\mat{A}$ and $\mat{V}$ require inversion of the precision matrix.
 To ensure positive-definiteness for the LRA, we require the non-zero elements of $\mat{A}$ to be positive, while $\mat{V}$ is unconstrained.
-These requirements can easily be satisfied by choosing the log-link function for $\mat{A}$.
+These requirements can easily be satisfied by choosing the log-link \review{or the square root link} function for~$\mat{A}$.